- [1] Time asymptotics of structured populations with diffusion and dynamic boundary conditions. Postprint Article

 A. Perasso and Q. Richard, SIAM, Journal on Mathematical Analysis, 52(5), (2020) pp. 4284-4313.

-• [6] Concentration estimates in a multi-host epidemiological model structured by phenotypic traits.
-Postprint.
-Article.
+- [6] Concentration estimates in a multi-host epidemiological model structured by phenotypic traits.
+Postprint Article in open access

 J.B.
 Burie, A. Ducrot, Q. Griette and Q. Richard, Journal of Differential Equations, 269(12), (2020) pp. 11492-11539.

-• [7] Well-posedness and positivity property for a reaction-diffusion model of plankton communities, involving a rational nonlinearity with singularity.
-Postprint.
-Article.
+- [7] Well-posedness and positivity property for a reaction-diffusion model of plankton communities, involving a rational nonlinearity with singularity.
+Postprint Article in open access

 A. Perasso, Q. Richard, I. Azzali and E. Venturino, Studies in Applied Mathematics, 146(1), (2021) pp. 211-232.